G-Snipes/G-Snipes.github.io/content/blog/2025/microgoblet-interview/index.md

 **Adam:** Because I don't use pedals, like, that's my sound.

 **Myles:** The jazz chorus amp...
-It's got a *je ne sais quoi* that you cannot get with his playing without it.
+It's got a *je ne sais quoi* that you cannot get without it.

 **Adam:** Specifically, it's the JC-77.
 ![](jc77.png)
 It's like the old jazz choruses.
-I use the amp distortion on, like, 3 songs roughly when I play.
+I put the amp distortion at 3 roughly when I play.
 The amp disotrion on new jazz choruses doesn't sound like that.
 I don't think it sounds anywhere near that good, so I like specifically need my amp and my guitar but pass that...
 I couldn't give less of a shit about gear, I like playing music and writing songs, anything else is ancillary.

 **Luke:** I'd get my own Peavey T-40 hahaha!